simkatti/RSA-encryption/documents/test doc.md

 - generating a random number: returns a random 1024-bit odd number
 - generating a random prime: returns a random 1024-bit prime number if it passes the primality check.
 These are `p` and `q` values
 - check if a number is a prime: uses the generated small prime list to check if a given number is divisible by any small primes.
 If not, the Miller-Rabin primality test is called.
 Returns True if the number is likely prime, otherwise False
-- miller-rabin: factors out the powers of two from the large prime candidate and then repeats modular exponentiation until certain requirement is met.
+- miller-rabin: factors out the powers of two from the large prime candidate and then repeats modular exponentiation until certain requirements are met.
 Returns True if prime candidate is likely to be a prime
 - choosing public exponent `e`: returns commonly used value 65537 if it passes the requirements and if not, finds a new value for `e`

 #### Generating small prime numbers
-Key generation module has a method that generates 1229 first prime numbers.
+The key generation module has a method that generates 1229 first prime numbers.
 The method is tested by comparing its output to a list of the first 1000 known primes.
 The test passes if the first 1000 primes match.
 The 1000 known primes are taken from [here](https://t5k.org/lists/small/index.html) and can be found in a separate text file in the tests folder.

-The generated list is tje tested for primality using a separate method that checks each number by using the small prime list and the Miller-Rabin test.
+The generated list is tested for primality using a separate method that checks each number by using the small prime list and the Miller-Rabin test.
 Since all tests pass, the method generates primes correctly.

 #### Generating random 1024-bit value
 In 2048-bit RSA the modulus `n` should be 2048-bits.
 This means that `p` and `q` values should both be around 1024-bits.
 This is tested by checking that the method generating a random number returns a value of exactly 1024 bits in size.
 The method also ensures that if the generated number is even, 1 is added to it making it odd.
-This is tested with a mock where the input`2**1023` is passed to the function and expected output is `2**1023 + 1`.
+This is tested with a mock where the input`2**1023` is passed to the function and the expected output is `2**1023 + 1`.

 #### Checking input for primality
 This method combines two techniques for primality testing: checking divisibility with the small prime list values and performin Miller-Rabin test.

 Test inputs:
-- a list of 20 knwon large prime numbers each between size 500-2000 bits (150-600 digits).
+- a list of 20 known large prime numbers each between size 500-2000 bits (150-600 digits).
 The primes are taken from [here](https://t5k.org/curios/index.php?start=143&stop=700).
 - a list of composite numbers which are multiples of the above prime list

 The tests pass if method returns True for all primes and false for all composites

 #### Miller Rabins test for primality
 This method is tested with same inputs as the method above.
-Tests are passed if return value is asserted True for primes and False for composites.
+Tests are passed if the return value is asserted True for primes and False for composites.

 #### Choosing exponent e
 The e is chosen so that `e < n ` and that `e` and `t` are coprime.
-The method is tested with two input: 17 and 131074.
+The method is tested with two inputs: 17 and 131074.
 With 17 the method returns the common value 65537 because it meets the requirements.
 With 131074 the method searches another value for e since it doens't meet the requirements for the common value.
 The goal of this test is to test if the method finds another value for `e` if the requirements don't meet.

 #### Generating random prime
 This method is tested using mock by giving the method return value of 1049 which is a known prime number.
 The method checks if its a prime and returns it.
 This test checks if a prime number is returned.

 #### Key values
 The key values are tested with small input values that I calculated: `p = 3709 ,q = 7043, t = (p-1)*(q-1)//gcd(p-1,q-1), e = 65537, d = e**-1 * % t`.
-The test asserts correct with expected values.
+The test asserts it's correct with the expected values.
 Other input values are large prime numbers generated by the program.
 The test is mocked to generate given `p` and `q` values.
-It's also tested that if the `p == q`. the method finds another value for `q`.
+It's also tested that if `p == q`. the method finds another value for `q`.
 This is tested with mocking the the `p` and `q` values to be 3709,3709,5861 and tested that the return value isn't a multiple of the same numbers.

 #### Key size
 The modulus `n` size is tested to be 2048 +/- 1 bits to make sure it is the RSA 2048-bit standard.